lsst/source_injection/doc/lsst.source.injection/reference/21_inject_synthetic_sources.rst

     These only run tasks including and after the injection task.
     The ``injected_stepN`` subsets can save memory and runtime if the tasks prior to injection have already been run.

-The image plane of the ``injected_postISRCCD`` will be modified from the original by the addition of a light profile for every injected object.
+The image plane of the ``injected_post_isr_image`` will be modified from the original by the addition of a light profile for every injected object.
 By default the injected light profiles have simulated shot noise added.
 This can be turned off by setting ``add_noise`` to ``False`` in the injection task config.
 The variance plane gains additional estimated variance consistent with the amount of light added to the image plane, including any simulated noise.